What to expect from a Malaysia-chaired ASEAN in 2025 – DW – 12/10/2024

 Beyond ASEAN's Reach?

-Malaysia may find it tougher to shape events in Myanmar, where a full-blown civil war eruptedfollowing the military coup in 2021.
+Malaysia may find it tougher to shape events in Myanmar, where a full-blown civil war eruptedafter a military coup in 2021.

 ASEAN's response, centered on the so-called Five-Point Consensus, has been widely criticized as ineffective, leaving a vacuum that outside powers, particularly China, have begun to fill.